 It is time dear Texans to understand one of the most essential lawns maintenance aspects: lawn fertilization.
 Welcome to the most-detailed and user-friendly guide to lawn care and lawn fertilization.

 We are answering lawn care questions every day for our clients.
 The following are the most often asked 21 questions and will create you a helpful stress-free guide for safe and effective lawn fertilization.

-Different Grass Types in Houston
+Common Grass Types in Houston

 The most commonly grown grass types in Houston, Texas are: